Lean Supply Chain Definition:

 By manufacturing goods that are tough, durable, and are less prone to defects, you increase the status of your company.
 This can be a powerful advertising tool that promote the company brand by word of mouth which is the most powerful form of advertising.

-In the end lean supply chain management emphasizes quality of product, effective bill of materials, improving equipment, and working towards creating a better, stronger, item that results in fewer defects.
+lean SCM emphasizes quality of product, effective bill of materials, improving equipment, and working towards creating a better, stronger, item that results in fewer defects.
 For companies that have taken this approach, especially with products that may be complex or have a difficult manufacturing process, the results have been considerable in terms of overall savings and creating a more efficient manufacturing system.

-Lean supply chain management is gaining popularity in supply chain and logistics field.
-This topic is discussed in more details in supply chain management degree online, supply chain management diploma online and supply chain management certification online, which are among the best supply chain management programs offered 100% online by AIMS UK.
+Lean SCM is gaining popularity in supply chain and logistics field.
+This topic is discussed in more details in the supply chain courses, which is among the best supply chain management programs offered 100% online by AIMS UK.